 - 1 3/4 cup whole milk

 - Thyme leaves from 2 sprigs of thyme or 1/2 teaspoon dry thyme

 - 4 ounces of grated Gruyere cheese, divided 3 ounces and 1 ounce

-1 Heat a large pot of salted water, 4 quarts of water, 1 Tbsp salt.
+1 Blanch the brussels sprouts: Heat a large pot of salted water, 4 quarts of water, 1 Tbsp salt.
 Blanch the halved brussels sprouts for 3 to 4 minutes, until just barely tender.
 Remove from pot, drain, rinse with cold water to stop the cooking, set aside.

-2 Place diced pancetta in a large pot on medium low heat.
+2 Brown the pancetta and render the fat: Place diced pancetta in a large pot on medium low heat.
 Cook until most of the fat is rendered, about 8 to 10 minutes.
 Remove the pancetta from the pan, set aside, leaving the rendered fat in the pan.

-4 Add 3 ounces of grated Gruyere cheese into the white sauce and stir until the cheese is melted and incorporated into the sauce.
+4 Add cheese, then half of the pancetta to white sauce: Add 3 ounces of grated Gruyere cheese into the white sauce and stir until the cheese is melted and incorporated into the sauce.
 Add half of the cooked pancetta back to the sauce.
 Taste and add more salt if necessary.

 5 Add brussels sprouts, transfer to gratin dish, sprinkle with pancetta, more cheese, bake: Preheat oven to 400°F. Butter an 8"x12" gratin dish or casserole .
 Add the brussels sprouts into the cheese sauce.
 Transfer the cheesy brussels sprouts into the casserole or gratin dish.
 Sprinkle with the remaining pancetta and the remaining 1 ounce of grated Gruyere cheese.